The Italian doll artist Linda Macario’s first dolls in resin are being sold exclusively through Jpop Dolls.

-A: Making dolls that will be cast in resin is not simple and requires a few attentions that I don’t need for one of a kind dolls.
-But is a joy to see the simple clay sculpt transform in a perfect resin doll.
+A: Making dolls that will be cast in resin is not simple and requires attention that I don’t need for one of a kind dolls.
+But is a joy to see the simple clay sculpt transform into a perfect resin doll.

 Q: Do you design dolls that are made specifically to be cast in resin?